Apache Kafka - K8s

 juju deploy self-signed-certificates --config ca-common-name="Tutorial CA"

-Wait for the charm settles into an active/idle
+Wait for the charm settle into an active/idle

 state, as shown by the juju status